lopezpdvn/lopezpdvn.github.io/_drafts/2023-09-30-proposed-acronyms.md

 (eg "as a LEVIOLP with long-ish AGI timelines, my retirement strategy is...")

-Then add the AGI component for fun: LEVIOLPSAGIT, LEVIOLPLAGIT, etc...
+Optionally, add the AGI timelines component for fun: LEVIOLPSAGIT, LEVIOLPLAGIT, etc...

 <br/>